gavinlyonsrepo/pic_16F18346_projects/projects/ST7735/README.md

 The code generated using the MCC is in a folder called mcc_generated_files.
 The SPI routine's are in here.
-There is also an TFT library (ST7735_TFT.c and ST7735_TFT.h), and five fonts file that contains ASCII pixel fonts.
+There is also an TFT library (ST7735_TFT.c and ST7735_TFT.h), and the fonts file that contains ASCII pixel fonts.

 **Bitmap**